One thing is having a knack for decor and another to actually create an environment that evokes the right mood/feeling.

 Here is a link to one of my favorite websites where they have their version of relaxing bedrooms.

-Check out the very first picture, I love that space.
+Check out this very first picture, I love that space.

 Unassuming, relaxing and aside from that room perhaps not having air conditioning, it would be a pretty nice place to spend the night.
 The idea of having a cup of coffee or tea out on the courtyard in the morning just makes me smile.